wengkai/sweepgen/README.md

 # sweepgen
-A sweep singal generator based on Si5351 and Arduino
+A sweep signal generator based on Si5351 and Arduino